redlibrarian/redlibrarian.github.io/_posts/2017-03-10-critlib-and-code4lib.markdown

-The question this raises in Christina's talk is precisely how we can actually go about making concrete change in the world, how can we connect abstrac theories about things to practice and action.
+The question this raises in Christina's talk is precisely how we can actually go about making concrete change in the world, how can we connect abstract theories about things to practice and action.

 >The “making it work” spirit is another important aspect of code4lib for
 >me.
 We want to get stuff done, and iterate, and experiment, and tinker,
 >and build, and maintain - not just theorize, plan, or idealize.

+> I see every action I do, from spreadsheets to Git repositories to
+> staff meetings to workshops to documentation, as political - not in
+> terms of Republican or Democrat, but as a chance to be anti-fascist,
+> to be inclusive, to be open, to be working towards an evolving, shared
+> vision of a community.
+Each datum is a chance for meaningful action,
+> in my view, in everyday work.

 I really appreciated Christina's enumeration of the cultures and movements that have informed her (Riot Grrrl and Queercore), because we